-Here at Transformyou, we prefer to start with Nature-Throid, a medication that contains both T3 and T4 in it.
-Patients are started on a reasonable dose to get started and then with additional lab testing and follow-ups we determine whether the dose is working or needs to be adjusted.
+We prefer to start new patients on combination medication that contains both T3 and T4 in it.
+Some well known brands are Nature-throid, Armor and NP Thyroid.
+If patients choose to transfer their care to us we can also continue to use whatever thyroid medication they currently take.
+New patients are started on a reasonable dose to get started and then with additional lab testing and follow-ups we determine whether the dose is working or needs to be adjusted.
 If we can’t get the lab values just right or you aren’t feeling much of a difference, we may decide to try a compounded T3 plus T4.
 This is formulated at a compounding pharmacy and we can be very specific with the dosage of both thyroid hormones if needed.
 In a couple of months, the patient usually finds a dose that feels best for them.
 If this therapy does not bring about relief, a trial of Synthroid or levothyroxine, which only contains T4 may work.
 Often, one hormone therapy works when the other does not.
 You will know if the therapy is working within three to six weeks on a given dose.

 If you are shaky, hyper, or have a racing heart (for example, a pulse over 90 beats per minute), we need to lower the dose.
 In addition, try taking the full dose of thyroid in the morning on an empty stomach or half the dose twice a day to see which feels best.
 Do not take thyroid hormone within several hours of taking iron or calcium supplements, or you won't absorb the thyroid medication properly.